Mr-oxm/AI-Agent-Debator/README.md

 ## 🚀 Features

-- 🤖 **Multi-Agent Debate System** — Two AI agents argue from opposing sides on a chosen topic.
+- 🤖 **Multi-Agent Debate System using Langchain** — Two AI agents argue from opposing sides on a chosen topic.
 - ⚖️ **AI Judge** — A third AI agent objectively evaluates the debate and declares a winner.
 - 🧩 **Customizable Topics** — Users can input or select topics for debate.
 - 💬 **Dynamic Dialogue Display** — Real-time updates of AI exchanges with smooth animations.